itext/itextpdf/README.md

-### **PLEASE NOTE: iText5 is EOL, and has been replaced by [iText7][itext7]**
+### **PLEASE NOTE: iText 5 is EOL, and has been replaced by [iText 7][itext7].
+Only security fixes will be added**

-We HIGHLY recommend customers use iText7 for new projects, and to consider moving existing projects from iText5 to iText7 to benefit from the many improvements such as:
+We HIGHLY recommend customers use iText 7 for new projects, and to consider moving existing projects from iText 5 to iText 7 to benefit from the many improvements such as:

 - HTML to PDF (PDF/UA) conversion
 - PDF Redaction